-As some of you know I have been in major transition in all essential areas of life: health/lifestyle, finances/work/career, relationship/environment.
+As so many in these times in which we live, I have been in major transition -- in all the essential areas of life: health/lifestyle, finances/work/career, relationship/environment.
 Here is the synopsis:

 It all began in 2007 with a major surgery, followed by another major surgery in 2010.
 In 2008 I committed to an overhaul of my lifestyle with yoga, salsa & latin dance, and meditation practices as well as international travel.
-In 2010 after I also committed to sobriety to be able to deepen my meditation practice, I lost my job with Lincoln Center due to the economic downturn.
+In 2010 after I also committed to sobriety to be able to deepen my meditation practice after I lost my job with Lincoln Center due to the economic downturn.
 I continued to travel nationally and internationally.
-I connected deeply with lost family ties in NOLA and the expanse of the West in California.
+I reconnected with lost family ties in the Sough and the expanse of the West in California.
 I delved deeply into life in Costa Rica and Brasil as influenced by India learning about indigenous culture, music and spiritual traditions.

 After a second trip to Brazil in 2011 I began to feel it might be time to leave my Beloved Brooklyn.
-In order to contact the deepest wisdom and knowledge within myself (and for financial reasons), I sublet my beautiful Brooklyn home and went to live at the Sivananda Yoga Ashram in the Bahamas from January 22 to June 1, 2012.
+In order to contact the deepest wisdom and knowledge within myself, I sublet my beautiful Brooklyn home and went to live at the Sivananda Yoga Ashram in the Bahamas from January 22 to June 1, 2012.

 At the ashram l lived in a tent on the beach right next to some the most beautiful ocean views in the Caribbean.
 I turned inward, doing daily yoga practices including: meditation (yoga of the mind), asana (the physical aspect of yoga), philosophical and spiritual study and work as service (known as karma yoga).
 While in this daily routine and life I decided to sell my Brooklyn home.

 Fast forward, I sold my Brooklyn home, moved to Austin Texas, bought another home and now just sold my Austin TX home.
-Currently I am staying with friends and do not know what will come next.
+I stayed with friends until I head the next call.

 I have never been happier, felt more daily gratitude, had more presence and clarity, been more flexible in my circumstances and in all my relationships or been or felt healthier.